juanfernandodev/wiki-mygymevolution/README.md

 2. The App must work without internet.
 3. The app must have the semantic versioning format: x.y.z.
 4. The app must save the warning and error logs.
+5. The app must have cover code at least 80%.
+6. The app must have instrumental test.

 ## Top-Level design
 ![](images/DesignTopLevelMyGymEvolution.png)